michalrud/ThetaCloud/doc/newboards-tutorial/02-registering-write-handler.rst

 	ThetaCloudExample thetaCloudExample;

 Here, just like in the read handler example, we need to store the token safely, so :cpp:class:`ThetaCloud` will not deregister our handler.
-As a first parameter to :cpp:func:`ThetaCloud::addWriteHandler()` we provide the expected name of the data - :cpp:class:`ThetaCloud` will call our handler only when the data with this name would be published using :cpp:class:`ThetaCloud::write()`.
+As a first parameter to :cpp:func:`ThetaCloud::addWriteHandler()` we provide the expected name of the data - :cpp:class:`ThetaCloud` will call our handler only when the data with this name would be published using :cpp:func:`ThetaCloud::write()`.

 The second parameter is a :cpp:type:`ThetaCloud::DeviceWriteHandler` lambda function.
 It takes two parameters - one is the :cpp:class:`SensorData` received, and the other one is a :cpp:type:`ThetaCloud::Emit` callback, just